Andruha99/task2/README.md

-Responsive webdesign layout usin HTML and CSS
+Responsive webdesign layout using HTML and CSS
 # task2